 The Health Sciences Authority (HSA) is putting in place appropriate fit-for-purpose requirements for pharmacies providing e-pharmacy service directly to the patients.
 This new mode of pharmacy service can offer patients with greater convenience and wider healthcare options.
-The rollout of the e-pharmacy service commences on 05 May 2020.

 Patients are strongly advised to only purchase therapeutic products from these licensed retail pharmacies and the corresponding e-commerce platforms in Singapore, to ensure that the products are from a reliable source.

 What is e-pharmacy

 E-pharmacy is a mode of pharmacy service that utilises technology to better serve patients by providing more convenient access to pharmacy services.
 This new mode of pharmacy service is provided by a licensed pharmacy in Singapore using a secured online platform.
 Prescriptions are transmitted electronically through a closed-loop electronic interface from the qualified practitioner or collaborative prescribing practitioner to the qualified pharmacist.
 The qualified pharmacist processes the received valid prescriptions through electronic means, and conducts professional counselling remotely, as needed.
 The medicines are then delivered directly to the patients, who enjoy the convenience of not having to go down to a physical retail pharmacy outlet to fill their prescriptions.

 Supplying of registered therapeutic products through e-pharmacy services

 Applicant/Company who qualifies to supply registered therapeutic products (i.e. POM and P) through the mode of e-pharmacy must implement good governance and practices in operations.
 It must also have an effective system to ensure good, quality medicines are supplied to patients.
 Before submitting an application, company should assess that they have met the following regulatory requirements: